 Note that our reduction can be generalized to new models appearing in recent literature on school choice with diversity constraints.
-Matching with slot-specific priorities was proposed in [Kominers and Sönmez, 2016] where each slot (an extension of type) could have different priority orderings.
-This requires that the induced hospitals $H_i$ and regions $R_i$ should have different priority orderings from school $c_i$ .
-To overcome non-existence of feasible outcomes and improve efficiency, diversity constraints may be regarded as soft bounds and schools could admit more students than the type-specific quotas allows if some seats are unoccupied [Kojima, 2012, Hafalir et al., 2013, Ehlers et al., 2014, Kurata et al., 2017].
+Matching with slot-specific priorities was proposed in [24] where each slot (an extension of type) could have different priority orderings.
+This requires that the induced hospitals H_i and regions R_i should have different priority orderings from school c_i .
+To overcome non-existence of feasible outcomes and improve efficiency, diversity constraints may be regarded as soft bounds and schools could admit more students than the type-specific quotas allows if some seats are unoccupied [7, 13, 23, 25].
 This implies that in the induced instance, each doctor could have contracts with multiple hospitals at the same region.
 We can still convert an instance with these complicated diversity constraints into a corresponding instance with regional quotas, since the mapping relationship between two models does not change.
 Further development on matching with regional quotas will shed light on the problem of school choice with diversity constraints.
-Finally, it will be interesting to explore similar connections with other matching models (see e.g., [Aziz et al., 2018, Jones and Teytelboym, 2016]).
+Finally, it will be interesting to explore similar connections with other matching models (see e.g., [3, 17]).